DOI-BOR/shread_dash/README.txt

 		If you don't already have Python, install miniforge: https://github.com/conda-forge/miniforge#download You will want to install this LOCALLY.
 The path should be something like:
 			C:\Users\{your user name}\AppData\Local\miniforge3
+		If you already have Python installed, be sure to note the directory where it is installed and use that for the edits described in Step 4C.

 	B. GitHub
 		If you don't already have an account on GitHub, join here: https://www.github.com/join